cirrina/ctg-rnaseq/README.md

 ### Source files

 #### ./bin folder
-The bin contains executables used by the pipeline, The bin directory is copied into the project work directory and files are accessed locally from here.
+The `./bin/` contains executables used by the pipeline, The bin directory is cloned into the project work directory and files are accessed locally from within there.

 1. **`iem-samplesheet-processor.R`**
+This script validate sample sheet, and to generate modified SampleSheets for downstream analyses.

+  - **Input:**
+  Illumina Experiment Manager (IEM) style SampleSheet *modified to fit CTG LIMS* (see SampleSheet below).

+  - **Output:**
+  Two sample sheets (`SampleSheet-2021_070-ctg.csv` and `SampleSheet-2021_070-demux.csv`) and a logfile (`iem.rscript.log`).
+  The logfile is used by `rnaseq-primer` to generate parameters file `nextflow.params.2021_070` used for the main nextflow sctipt.

+  The Rscript will:
+  - check basic integrity of the IEM samplesheet,
+  - check that required columns are present and correctly specified.
+This is done using the `./bin/checklist-iem.csv` file.
+A given Assay/Index Adapters combionation will have specific requirements, e.g. Read2StartFromCycle or Adapter, all specified in the `checklist-iem.csv`
+  - check for illegal sample namimings and duplicated sample names
+  - Replace illegal characters.
+  - cross check index nmames and sequences against the `./bin/checklist-index.csv` file.
+  - add fastq and bam file namings according to defined nomenclature.
+These are used by `nextflow-main` to chek if all expected files have been generated.
+  Options/flags:
+  - Column settings are cross checked against database
+  - Indexes are cross-checked and replaced if needed

 2. **`/bin/checklist-iem.csv`**
 Used by the `iem-samplesheet-processor` rscript to cross check allowed values and value combinations given in the sample sheet, for example check that the Assay value is allowed, or that Species value is properly specified.
 Also, conditional rules can here be defined, such as requiring that one paricular Assay must also have Read2StartFromCycle a particular [Settings] defined.

-The following columns are expected and are used to define rules in the rscript:
+The following columns are expected and are used to define what rules the rscript will use to cross check sample sheet:
 - iem_section
 - parameter
 - conditional_parameter